Christian culture: Thought and work ethic

 The notion of "Christian finance" refers to banking and financial activities which came into existence several centuries ago.
 Whether the activities of the Knights Templar (12th century), Mounts of Piety (appeared in 1462) or the Apostolic Chamber attached directly to the Vatican, a number of operations of a banking nature (money loan, guarantee, etc.) or a financial nature (issuance of securities, investments) is proved, despite the prohibition of usury and the Church distrust against exchange activities (opposed to production activities).

 Francisco de Vitoria, a disciple of Thomas Aquinas and a Catholic thinker who studied the issue regarding the human rights of colonized natives, is recognized by the United Nations as a father of international law, and now also by historians of economics and democracy as a leading light for the West's democracy and rapid economic development.
 Joseph Schumpeter, an economist of the 20th century, referring to the Scholastics, wrote, "it is they who come nearer than does any other group to having been the 'founders' of scientific economics."
 Other economists and historians, such as Raymond de Roover, Marjorie Grice-Hutchinson, and Alejandro Chafuen, have also made similar statements.

 The Protestant concept of God and man allows believers to use all their God-given faculties, including the power of reason.
 That means that they are allowed to explore God's creation and, according to Genesis 2:15, make use of it in a responsible and sustainable way.
 Thus a cultural climate was created that greatly enhanced the development of the humanities and the sciences.
 Another consequence of the Protestant understanding of man is that the believers, in gratitude for their election and redemption in Christ, are to follow God's commandments.
 Industry, frugality, calling, discipline, and a strong sense of responsibility are at the heart of their moral code.
 In particular, John Calvin rejected luxury.
 Therefore, craftsmen, industrialists, and other businessmen were able to reinvest the greater part of their profits in the most efficient machinery and the most modern production methods that were based on progress in the sciences and technology.
 As a result, productivity grew, which led to increased profits and enabled employers to pay higher wages.
 In this way, the economy, the sciences, and technology reinforced each other.
 The chance to participate in the economic success of technological inventions was a strong incentive to both inventors and investors.
 The Protestant work ethic was an important force behind the unplanned and uncoordinated mass action that influenced the development of capitalism and the Industrial Revolution.
 This idea is also known as the "Protestant ethic thesis".
-In the book The Central Liberal Truth: How Politics Can Change a Culture and Save It from Itself Lawrence E. Harrison argues that Protestantism along with Confucianism, and Judaism have been more successful in promoting progress, culture and society.
-Due to the Protestant virtues of education, achievement, work ethic, merit, frugality, and honesty.